vmware-tanzu/application-accelerator-samples/README.md

 The Application Accelerators UI and IDE extension gives you a searchable list of accelerators to choose from.
 After you select an accelerator, the UI and IDE extension present input fields for any input options.

-Application Accelerators UI and IDE extension send the input values to the Accelerator Engine for processing.
+Application Accelerators UI and IDE extensions send the input values to the Accelerator Engine for processing.
 The Engine then returns the project in a ZIP file.
 You can open the project in your favorite integrated development environment (IDE) to develop further.

 ### Prerequisites